Nikolaj90/ImaginoTransferenceWeb/00_plan/web_design_curricular.md

 3. **Intermediate CSS**

-   - Dive deeper into CSS with advanced topics like animations, transitions, and keyframe animations.
+   - ~~Dive deeper into CSS with advanced topics like animations, transitions, and keyframe animations.~~
-   - Explore CSS methodologies like BEM or SMACSS for scalable and maintainable stylesheets.
+   - ~~Explore CSS methodologies like BEM or SMACSS for scalable and maintainable stylesheets.~~
      - _Not done, but also something I will continuesly need to come back to_
        - [Site for description and combining different methodologies](https://www.creativebloq.com/features/a-web-designers-guide-to-css-methodologies/2)
-   - Learn about CSS frameworks like Bootstrap or Tailwind CSS for rapid prototyping.
+   - ~~Learn about CSS frameworks like Bootstrap or Tailwind CSS for rapid prototyping.~~

 4. **Advanced JavaScript**

    - Study more complex JavaScript topics such as object-oriented programming, design patterns, and functional programming paradigms.
-   - Explore browser APIs like the DOM, Fetch API, and Local Storage.
+   - ~~Explore browser APIs like the DOM, Fetch API, and Local Storage.~~
+      - Local storage: _Local storage is pretty, done_
+      - DOM: _Lets read!
+But have worked with this a bit.
+Might still be some learnings about creating elements combined with asyn functions.
+But i'll work more on that later on_
+      - Fetch API
    - Understand concepts like event bubbling, delegation, and event handling.
+      - _bubbling/capture for eventlistener, which goes first inner or outer object. default=bubbling=inner_

 5. **React**
    - Start with React fundamentals including JSX syntax, components, props, and state management.